renpy/renpy/sphinx/source/gui.rst

 .. raw:: html

-   <p>These variables should generally be set to hexadecimal color
+   <p>These variables should generally be set to hexadecimal color codes, which are
-   codes, which are strings of the form "#rrggbb", similar to color codes used by web browsers.
-For example, "#663399" is the code for a shade of
-   <a href="http://www.economist.com/blogs/babbage/2014/06/digital-remembrance" style="text-decoration: none; color: rebeccapurple">purple</a>.
+   are strings of the form "#rrggbb" (or "#rrggbbaa" to specify an alpha component), similar to color code used by web browsers.
+For example, "#663399" is the code for a shade of <a href="http://www.economist.com/blogs/babbage/2014/06/digital-remembrance" style="text-decoration: none; color: rebeccapurple">purple</a>.
    There are many tools online that let you create html color codes, such as
    <a href="http://htmlcolorcodes.com/color-picker/">this one</a>.</p>